Timinator2000/Algorithm_X/05 - generalized exact cover/02 - eight queens.md

 # Moving On...

 That is all there is to it!
 Looking at the 8 Queens puzzle as a generalized exact cover makes the entire problem easier to digest.
-Before we apply these new concepts to a few puzzles, we need to circle back to Mrs. Knuth.
-Another school year has flown by and she has requested you add a few features to the scheduling program you built for her last summer.
+Before we apply these new concepts to a few puzzles, we need to take a look at one of the most common places optional requirements show up in models...__mutually exclusive actions__.